alfiecg24/ipwndfu/README.md

 5. Run ```./ipwndfu --demote``` to demote device and enable JTAG.

+## alloc8 and 24Kpwn

+* allows for untethered (blobless) downgrades and jailbreaks on all iPhone 3GS devices
+* lets you dump NOR or flash your own custom NOR/NOR backup

+## Quick start guide for alloc8

+1. Use a cable to connect device to your Mac.
+Hold buttons as needed to enter DFU Mode.

+2. First, run ```./ipwndfu -p``` to exploit the device.
+Repeat the process if it fails, the exploit may not work on the first try.

+3. Next, run ```./ipwndfu -x``` to install alloc8 exploit to NOR.
+As long as the screen is not red, the exploit should have been successful.

+4. If you have an old BootROM device, ipwndfu will tell you to let you use 24Kpwn instead - which is faster than alloc8.

+5. Check out the [jailbreak guide](https://github.com/axi0mX/ipwndfu/blob/master/JAILBREAK-GUIDE.md) for a more detailed tutorial.

 ## Features

+* Place modern devices into pwned DFU mode using the checkm8 exploit

-* Jailbreak and downgrade iPhone 3GS (new bootrom) with alloc8 untethered bootrom exploit. :-)
+* Jailbreak and downgrade iPhone 3GS with either of the alloc8 or 24Kpwn untethered bootrom exploits.

-* Pwned DFU Mode with steaks4uce exploit for S5L8720 devices.

-* Pwned DFU Mode with limera1n exploit for S5L8920/S5L8922 devices.

-* Pwned DFU Mode with SHAtter exploit for S5L8930 devices.
+* Utilise the follwing exploits: limera1n, SHAtter, steaks4uce, alloc8 24Kpwn and checkm8.

-* Dump SecureROM on S5L8920/S5L8922/S5L8930 devices.
+* Dump SecureROM from pwned devices.

-* Dump NOR on S5L8920 devices.

-* Flash NOR on S5L8920 devices.
+* Dump/flash NOR on the iPhone 3GS.

 * Encrypt or decrypt hex data on a connected device in pwned DFU Mode using its GID or UID key.

 ## Dependencies

 This tool should be compatible with Mac and Linux.
-It won't work in a virtual machine.
+It won't work in a virtual machine - the USB passthrough is not quick enough for the exploits.

 * libusb, `If you are using Linux: install libusb using your package manager.`
 * [iPhone 3GS iOS 4.3.5 iBSS](#ibss)